-To get more people signing up for your startup emails, offer something valuable in exchange for their names and email addresses.
-This solution is called a lead magnet as it literally drags user attention like a magnet.
+To get more people to sign up for your startup emails, offer something valuable in exchange for their names and email addresses.
+This solution is called a lead magnet as it literally drags a user’s attention like a magnet.
 You can offer a discount, free eBook, link to a webinar, or any other piece of valuable content.

 For instance, Buttermilk attracts subscribers with an opportunity to win a Buttermilk Suite.
 Notice that the “Cancel” button has been changed to the “I’m not feeling lucky” to make this option less attractive.

-To collect emails of a highly engaged audience, you can also introduce a demo of your product or service.
-For example, Togg, a startup which invented passive sensors for seniors, offers potential subscribers to share their contact details in exchange for the demo version of the Togg product.
+To collect email addresses from a highly engaged audience, you can also introduce a demo of your product or service.
+For example, Togg, a startup that invented passive sensors for seniors, offers potential subscribers to share their contact details in exchange for the demo version of the Togg product.

 Early insider access is another idea for your lead magnet.
-It sounds like a privileged offer which can drag more people and boost their motivation to purchase your product.
+It sounds like an exxlusive offer, which can attract more people and boost their motivation to purchase your product.
 Inokyo used this opportunity to attract more people to their pop-up opening, so you can also apply this technique for promoting any of your products and services.

-Intelistyle offers people to be included to the waiting list for the Android version of their app.
-That’s a good way to collect emails of those who are curious about the upcoming products.
-You could stimulate their interest with promotional emails or tell more about the creation process so that users will feel like they are a part of your team.
+Intelistyle offers their subscribers a chance to join the waiting list for the Android version of their app.
+That’s a good way to collect the email addresses of those who are curious about the upcoming products.
+You can stimulate their interest with promotional emails or tell more about the app creation process so that users will feel like they are a part of your team.

 Play a game

-To be remembered by users, why not to add some gamification and make the subscription process a little funnier?
-Look at an example from FREY: you spin a wheel and receive one of many prizes.
+To be remembered by users, why not to add some gamification and make the subscription process a little more fun?
+Look at the example from FREY: you spin a wheel and receive one of many prizes.

 Try out referral programs

-A good option to grow your mailing list is to offer existing subscribers to participate in a referral program and tell their friends about your brand in exchange for a gift, discount or any other valuable freebie.
+A good option for growing your mailing list is to offer existing subscribers a chance to participate in a referral program and tell their friends about your brand in exchange for a gift, discount or any other valuable freebie.

-FREY explained the mechanics of the referral program in a visually clear way.
-They used icons to illustrate each step of the process and applied corporate bright red color to the CTA button and to the subtle touches across the email.
+FREY explained the mechanics of their referral program in a visually clear way.
+They used icons to illustrate each step of the process and applied thier corporate bright red color to the CTA button and to the subtle touches of the email.